osg-htc/docs/docs/other/osg-token-renewer.md

 | OSG Token Renewer timer | `osg-token-renewer.timer` | Nightly run schedule for OSG Token Renewer |

-The OSG token renewal service is set to run via a systemd timer nightly at midnight.
+The OSG token renewal service is set to run via a systemd timer every 15 minutes.

 If you would like to run the service manually at a different time (e.g., to generate all the tokens immediately), you can run the service once with: